Scheduling is all about getting things done on time and within budget. It’s one of the most important aspects of planning for a project.

 What Is the Critical Path?

-You can calculate the critical path by hand, but most project managers use Gantt chart software.
 ProjectManager is a cloud-based project management software that has multiple project views and allows anyone, anywhere to work how they want.
-ProjectManager’s online Gantt chart can link task dependencies, set milestones and quickly filter for the critical path.
+ProjectManager’s online Gantt chart can link task dependencies, set milestones, allocate resources and make interactive project schedules.
 Get started with ProjectManager for free today.

 What Is a Gantt Chart?